-Of the over 160 million cats in the United States, roughly 30-80 million are unowned and roaming free1.
+Of the over 160 million cats in the United States, roughly 30—80 million are unowned and roaming free1.
 Many cats with owners also live outdoors, at least part of the time.
 Outdoor cats pose a risk to wildlife and are subject to numerous dangers.
 Experts typically recommend that cats stay inside for their safety, but the process can be stressful.
-Here are seven easy steps to help you train a cat to stay indoors.
+Here are seven vet-approved tips to help you train a cat to stay indoors.

 The 7 Tips to Train a Cat to Stay Indoors